-The kitchen backsplash was the first thing to go from the budget when the renovation began running over on some of our projects.
-It’s an easy enough thing to DIY, but given that I have not one, but TWO walls of my kitchen in need of some detail, it was going to be expensive either way.
+The kitchen backsplash was the first thing to go from the budget when the renovation began running over on some of the projects on my very first home.
+(I’ve since sold this home and you can read the full post on that here.)
+Peel and stick backsplash is an easy enough thing to DIY, but given that I have not one, but TWO walls of my kitchen in need of some detail, it was going to be expensive either way.

-Here are some of the looks I was lusting after on Pinterest.
+Here are some of the looks I was lusting after on Pinterest for my “dream home”.

 I wanted something simple, clean, and white, with a little bit of shine to it to add some sparkle to the kitchen.
-I was getting bids from contractors for 9-$1300, not including tile.
-This number is high because of the sheer size of both walls of backsplash.
+I was getting bids from contractors for 9-$1300 (something I’m well-versed in now that I’m flipping houses full-time), not including tile.
+This number is high because of the sheer size of both walls of the backsplash.

 Simple, clean, white. 🙂

 Smart Tiles are essentially a very thick, heavy sticker that sticks to the wall.
 It doesn’t look like tile, but it is a heck of a lot better than looking at a blank painted or unfinished wall.
 Smart tiles peel and stick to the wall.
 You do have to make some cuts if there are outlets, but for the most part, installation is incredibly easy.